-In 1837, her family was hard hit financially by the great financial panic of 1937.
-In the next few years, Anthony worked as a teacher, scrapping by a living and helping her father to pay off his debts.
-By 1846, she had become headmistress at Canajoharie Academy; her work as a teacher encouraged her to campaign for equal pay for women teachers who, at the time, were often paid considerably less than men.
+In 1837, her family was hard hit financially by the great financial panic of 1837.
+In the next few years, Anthony worked as a teacher, scraping a living and helping her father to pay off his debts.
+By 1846, she had become headmistress at Canajoharie Academy; her work as a teacher encouraged her to campaign for equal pay for women teachers who, at the time, were paid considerably less than men.

-Once a petition was rejected because the petition contained mainly women and children signatures.
+Once a petition was rejected because the petition contained mainly women’s and children’s signatures.
 This encouraged Anthony to give more importance to gaining the vote for women.
-Without equal voting rights, she felt her campaigns against alcohol abuse were tooeasily dismissed.
-Also, in 1850, she read a speech by Lucy Stone from the Women's Rights Convention, which inspired her to devote herself to the cause.
+Without equal voting rights, she felt her campaigns against alcohol abuse were too easily dismissed.
+Also, in 1850, she read a speech by Lucy Stone from the Women’s Rights Convention, which inspired her to devote herself to the cause.

-From an early age, Anthony had also follower her family in supporting the end of slavery and giving equal rights to black people.
+From an early age, Anthony had also followed her family in supporting the end of slavery and giving equal rights to people of color.
 In 1856 Anthony worked as a very successful agent for the American Anti-Slavery Society.
-She pioneered effective methods of canvassing, and was willing to arrange meetings, make speeches - despite widespread hostility.
-Even in Syracuse, New York, she was hung in effigy.
-She later saw an opportunity to unite the womens struggle with the civil rights struggle.
+She pioneered effective methods of canvassing and was willing to arrange meetings, make speeches – despite widespread hostility.
+In Syracuse, New York, she was even hung in effigy.
+She later saw an opportunity to unite the women’s struggle with the civil rights struggle.

 “Where, under our Declaration of Independence, does the Saxon man get his power to deprive all women and Negroes of their inalienable rights?”

 The Revolution, Susan B. Anthony c.
 1855

 However, in 1869, she felt let down when the American Equal Rights Association dropped their support for women’s suffrage and the 13th amendment just focused on giving black men the vote and not women.
 After this disappointment, she began to focus more on gaining women the vote.